 After collecting an adequate number of ideas, evaluation of those ideas begins, where any clarification about the idea(s) can be sought and addressed.
-There are many ways to do that; the most common way is via dot-voting.
-Dot-voting is a method used to prioritise ideas to conclude in a group setting.
+There are many ways to do that; the most common way is via dot voting.
+Dot-voting is a method used to prioritize ideas to conclude in a group setting.
 It is considered to be a simplistic way to narrow down ideas.

 Advantages of dot-voting:

-- Facilitators can finalise ideas in a time-efficient manner.
+- Facilitators can finalize ideas in a time-efficient manner.

-- Discussion is focused on a few, prioritised possibilities.
+- Discussion is focused on a few, prioritized possibilities.

-- It collaboratively generates a shared artefact to communicate decisions.
+- It collaboratively generates a shared artifact to communicate decisions.

 Ideation process steps

-When people ask what s ideation, they also expect the process to be well defined and elaborated.
-I am here to tell you that the dream phase does not conform to a universal model, only general guidelines that can be followed to help them maximise its effectiveness in generating solutions.
-First and foremost, the dream phase does not begin with a random thought; Rather, to fit the problems, ideas are reverse engineered.
-It is imperative to define the problem and grasp underlying factors like user needs, budget limitations, business landscape or any other issue at hand.
+When people ask what s ideation, they also expect the process to be well-defined and elaborated.
+I am here to tell you that the dream phase does not conform to a universal model, only general guidelines that can be followed to help them maximize its effectiveness in generating solutions.
+First and foremost, the dream phase does not begin with a random thought; Rather, to fit the problems, ideas are reverse-engineered.
+It is imperative to define the problem and grasp underlying factors like user needs, budget limitations, business landscape, or any other issue at hand.

-Once pain points and its root causes are identified, synergic powwows are initiated to ideate and generate possible solutions to these pain points.
-A judgement-free zone is created to invite open, unencumbered and unrestricted dialogue, where participants feel safe to float ideas without fear of ridicule.
+Once pain points and their root causes are identified, synergic powwows are initiated to ideate and generate possible solutions to these pain points.
+A judgment-free zone is created to invite open, unencumbered, and unrestricted dialogue, where participants feel safe to float ideas without fear of ridicule.
 Every idea is embraced and treated with fairness and open-mindedness, irrespective of how bookish or pragmatic it might be.